-On May 15, 2002, Congress enacted the "Notification and Federal Employee Antidiscrimination and Retaliation Act of 2002," which is now known as the No FEAR Act.
-One purpose of the Act is to “require that Federal agencies be accountable for violations of antidiscrimination and whistleblower protection laws."
-Public Law 107-174, Summary.
-In support of this purpose, Congress found that “agencies cannot be run effectively if those agencies practice or tolerate discrimination."
-Public Law 107-174, Title I, General Provisions, section 101(1).
+On May 15, 2002, Congress enacted the Notification and Federal Employee Antidiscrimination and Retaliation Act (No FEAR Act).
+One purpose of the Act is to “require that federal agencies be accountable for violations of antidiscrimination and whistleblower protection laws” (Public Law 107-174, Summary).
+In support of this purpose, Congress found that “agencies cannot be run effectively if those agencies practice or tolerate discrimination” (Public Law 107-174, Title I, General Provisions, section 101(1)).

-The Act also requires this agency to provide this notice to Federal employees, former Federal employees and applicants for Federal employment to inform you of the rights and protections available to you under Federal antidiscrimination and whistleblower protection laws.Antidiscrimination Laws
+The No FEAR Act also requires that the FDIC provide this notice to inform employees, former employees, and applicants of the rights and protections that are available under federal antidiscrimination, whistleblower protection and anti-retaliation laws.

 Whistleblower Protection Laws

-Retaliation against an employee, former employee, or an applicant for employment for making a protected disclosure is prohibited by 5 U.S.C. §2302(b)(8).
+Retaliation against an employee, former employee, or an applicant for employment for making a protected disclosure or exercising these rights is prohibited by 5 U.S.C. §2302(b)(8) and (9).
 Additionally, FDIC employees are protected from reprisal for whistleblowing activities under 12 U.S.C. §1831j.
 The Inspector General Act (5 U.S.C.
 Appendix 3, §7) prohibits reprisal against any employee for making a complaint or disclosing information to an Inspector General.
-If you believe that you have been a victim of whistleblower retaliation, you may file a written complaint (Form OSC-11) with the U.S. Office of Special Counsel at 1730 M Street NW, Suite 218, Washington, DC 20036-4505 or online through the OSC website (https://osc.gov).
+If you believe that you have been a victim of whistleblower retaliation, you may file a written complaint (Form OSC-11) with the OSC at 1730 M Street NW, Suite 218, Washington, DC 20036-4505 or online through the OSC website (https://osc.gov).
 You may also contact the FDIC Whistleblower Protection Coordinator (see instructions www.fdicoig.gov/oig-hotline).

 Retaliation for Engaging in Protected Activity

-Under the existing laws, each agency, including the FDIC, retains the right, where appropriate, to discipline a Federal employee for conduct that is inconsistent with Federal Antidiscrimination and Whistleblower Protection Laws up to and including removal.
-If OSC has initiated an investigation under 5 U.S.C.
-1214, however, according to 5 U.S.C.
-1214 (f), agencies, including the FDIC, must seek approval from the Special Counsel to discipline any employee for any alleged prohibited activity under investigation or for any related activity under 5 U.S.C. § 1214(f).
-Nothing in the No FEAR Act alters existing laws or permits an agency, including the FDIC, to take unfounded disciplinary action against a Federal employee or to violate the procedural rights of a Federal employee who has been accused of discrimination.
+Under the existing laws, each agency, including the FDIC, retains the right, where appropriate, to discipline a federal employee for conduct that is inconsistent with federal antidiscrimination and whistleblower protection laws up to and including removal.
+If OSC has initiated an investigation, agencies, including the FDIC, must seek approval from the Special Counsel to discipline any employee for any alleged prohibited activity under investigation or for any related activity under 5 U.S.C. § 1214(f).
+Nothing in the No FEAR Act alters existing laws or permits an agency, including the FDIC, to take unfounded disciplinary action against a federal employee or to violate the procedural rights of a federal employee who has been accused of discrimination.

 Existing Rights Unchanged

-Pursuant to section 205 of the No FEAR Act, neither the Act nor this notice creates, expands or reduces any rights otherwise available to any employee, former employee or applicant for employment under the laws of the United States, including the provisions of law specified in 5 U.S.C. §2302(d).
+Pursuant to section 205 of the No FEAR Act, neither the Act nor this notice creates, expands, or reduces any rights otherwise available to any employee, former employee, or applicant for employment under the laws of the United States, including the provisions of law specified in 5 U.S.C. §2302(d).